Fractured Magic: Chapter Twenty-One

 “She’s a strange one,” Eresh said when Leandros caught up with him.
 “A bit childish, at times, but a quick fighter.
 Don’t worry, Captain, she’ll make an excellent addition to the security team.”

 “I wasn’t worried,” Leandros said.
 Not about that, at least.
-He turned to watch Eftychia’s dark hair disappear into the crowd.
+He turned to watch Eftychia’s dark hair and vibrant skirt disappear into the crowd.
 Above her, over the grand foyer of Unity’s courthouse, hung a wide window.
 Through it, the dark silhouette of Unity’s prison and barracks sat on the clear horizon.

-Woo, Gareth *finally * asking Leandros about Egil!
+Gareth *finally * asking Leandros about Egil!
 Also, I hope you all like Eftychia - she's probably my favorite Enforcer after Evelyne.
 And thank you all for reading, as always.

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion